 With its lush mountains forever touching the clouds, Monteverde is rich in flora and fauna – 2,500 species of plants, 400 types of birds, and 100 varieties of mammals!
 This district is green, moist, and beautiful all year round, but if you want to explore it with a bit of sunshine, time your visit in summer (June to September).

-BookAway is our preferred booking website for its top-notch customer service.
-RideCR, Interbus, and Gray Line are all available on BookAway.
+BookAway is our preferred booking website for its top-notch customer service and availability of all mentioned minibus operators.

 San Jose to Monteverde by Private Transfer

 You can already book your private transport from San Jose to Monteverde/Sante Elena from $146 (88,000 CRC).
 If you travel with 3-4 people this is often a better option because you don’t need to wait on picking up other travellers.

 If you travel with a larger group, you can also book a minivan with a capacity of 6, 10 or even 18 people.
 A 10-seater minivan can already be booked for $198 (120,000 CRC).
 This means the journey would only cost about $20 per person if you have a full van.

 Keep in mind the high number of stops, making the journey last longer.

 PRO TIP: Local travel links, including the bus station in San Jose, can attract thieves, so keep your belongings in sight.
 Don't board the bus until your bigger bags are inside the luggage compartment, and be sure to get your luggage ticket.
 It's best to keep smaller bags, containing your valuables, in front of you or between your feet, instead of in overhead storage.